axiomhq/hyperloglog/README.md

 # hlltc
+## TL;DR
+An improved version of [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog) for the count-distinct problem, approximating the number of distinct elements in a multiset.

+## Long Version
 hlltc is an implementation of HyperLogLog-TailCut cardinality estimation algorithm in go.

 It uses 4 bits per register instead of 5 (HyperLogLog) and 6 (HyperLogLog++), **theoretically saves 20% - 33% space**.